dns2316/RESTfull-API/README.md

 - [x] Create API: create, read, update, delete. (+ edit by id)
 - [x] Pass the firsts tests
 - [ ] Edit logger, connect to more events
+- [ ] Save logs to data base in log base
+- [ ] To think about security.
+Oauth2, Passport.js

-List of references used at the time of writing this project:
+### List of references used at the time of writing this project:

 * [Build a RESTful API Using Node and Express 4.](https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4) _Chris Sevilleja_. **Apr 15, 2014**

 * [RESTful API на Node.js + MongoDB.](https://habrahabr.ru/post/193458) @_BenderRodriguez_. **Spt 12, 2013**

+P.S: CRUD (create, read, update, delete)